Thushani01/Student-academic-performance-analysis/README.md

 - Scikit-learn
 - Jupyter Notebook

+## How to Run

+1. Clone this repository.
+2. Open `student_academic_performance_analysis.ipynb` in Jupyter Notebook.
+3. Make sure the Excel datasets are in the same directory as the notebook.
+4. Run the notebook cells in order.
 ## Project Status

 Portfolio version of an academic project.
 The repository contains the analysis notebook and datasets used in the project.